robserva/ghostwriter/README.md

   * Starting to sketch out how an evaluation might work
   * First I've added a bunch of parameters for recording input/output
   * Then I use that to record a sample input and output on the device
-  * Then I added support to run ghostwriter on my laptop using the pre-captured input
+  * Then I added support to run ghostwriter on my laptop using the pre-captured input (build with `./build.sh local`)
   * Next I will build some tooling around iterating on examples given different prompts or pre-processing
   * And then if I can get enough examples maye I'll have to make an AI judge to scale :)
   * To help with that ... on idea is to make overlay the original input with the output but make the output a different color to make it differentiable by the judge